gjadi-mej/Test-rst-rendering/tests/core/README.rst

 ========

 This folder is a part of a project which gathers the Platform Qualification Tools.
-It contains sources and projects to check drivers and implementation of print, time base, RAM, Core, and micro JVM.
+It contains sources and projects to check drivers and implementation of print, time base, RAM, Core, and MicroEJ Core.

 All tests can be run in one step: all tests will be executed one by one and are run in a specific order, *next one* expects *previous one* is